efeelize/eng/kaiyan/invest/manage_money.md

 # 9.RRSP/registered retirement savings plan on programs
 > in the U.S, people mostly invest through things like retirement programs instead of directly investing.
 So like RRSP.that's a way to save your money for when you get old.and they're tax-free so you get a tax credit at the end of the year.So even though it's not investing in a company, you're still investing in your future.

-# 10.savings account [n.存款账户] & checking account [n.支票账户]
+# 10.savings account [n.存款账户] & checking account [n.支票账户] & put away savings [phr.存钱] builds interest [phr.获得利息]
 > 1)so usually you have two types of accounts, you have your checking account and your savings account.the checking account is a type of bank account that you use a lot for buying things.the checking account is the one that you use for day-to-day banking.if you have insufficient funds, then you probably need to check the balance on your checking account.

 > 2)the money you make we call it interest.
 And savings accounts, they're so safe that there is low interest.
 And if something with… their less safe, there's a higher interest rate usually.
 So the savings account is for saving money.you put the money, you want to save for when you retire and go live on the beach.

-> 3)depreciate: They say don't buy a brand new car because it'll depreciate as soon as you drive it off the lot.As soon as you buy it and drive it away it goes down in 5,000 dollars.So buy a year-old car.
+> 3)put away is kind of a similar idea like when your teacher tells you to put away your phone in class.
+You put it somewhere safe, you're gonna use it later.

+> 4)So interest is just that small percentage of money that you get, that you gain when you keep your money in an account in like a bank or an investment.The point is it doesn't matter if it's a low-risk investment, a medium risk or a high-risk one.
+They're all going to build a certain amount of interest.

 # 11.debts & credit card debt & student debt & Disposable income/money
 > 1)so debt is moneythat you owe to anybody, even if I do somebody a favor, if I help someone, we say: "Oh, thank you.
 I'm in your debt."if you need to help move or something like that.